JasonBock/Rocks/docs/Quickstart.md

 }
 ```

-Before 5.0.0, the repository worked by calling `repository.Create<MyTypeToMock>()`.
-However, the source generation has to happen within the assembly that needs the mock.
-Therefore, the call to `Rock.Create()` can't exist within `RockRepository` itself.
-The "workaround" is just to call `Rock.Create()` and pass the result into `Add()`.
-Internally, the repository will add that return value to a list and then passes that back as the return value.
+Internally, the repository will add the new mock to a list and then passes that back as the return value.
 This list is used in its `Dispose()` implementation to verify all the mocks.

 ## `dynamic` Types